belone0/change-wallpaper-script/README.md

 Just change the DIRS to the ones in your machine.

-src = create a backup file to store the wallpaper
+create a backup file to store the wallpaper

-destination = your wallpaper will replace the one in there
+your wallpaper will replace the one in there

 default is